HewlettPackard/swarm-learning/docs/FAQ.md

 framework.
 Once the blockchain network has been initialized, there is no difference between the functioning of the Sentinel node and that of the other Swarm Network nodes.

+## How do you know Swarm Network node started successfully?

+Observe following information message after executing run-sn command to confirm successful Swarm Network node.

+swarm.blCnt : INFO : Starting SWARM-API-SERVER on port :30304 (30304 is the deafult port).

+This message does not show up if APLS or SPIRE server is not running correctly.

 ## How do you run Swarm Learning on CPU?

 When you start the Swarm Learning nodes by running ``swarm-learning/bin/run-sl``, to use only the CPU for these nodes, ***do not*** specify the --gpu